corndeladmin/Promisify-BusBoard-JS/README.md

     Your trainer will able to help you with this.

 3. "Cloning the repo" will create a folder on your computer with the files from this repo.
-Open this folder in IntelliJ / Visual Studio Code.
+Open this folder in Visual Studio Code.

 4. Open a command-prompt in this same folder.
 Your trainer can show you how to do this, if you need any help.